HamadYA/CLDTracker/README.md

 ## Test FLOPs, and Speed
-*Note:* The speeds reported in our paper were tested on a single RTX2080Ti GPU.
+*Note:* The speeds reported in our paper were tested on a single GeForce RTX 3080 GPU.

 ```
 # Profiling vitb_384_mae_ce_32x4_ep300